hellupline/pokesprite/README.md

 - List all available Pokémon forms.
 - Display a random Pokémon.
 - Show the name of the Pokémon alongside its sprite.
+- Display any image file as ANSI art.

 ## Installation